MarshyManager/VeganApp-outdated-/README.md

 # VeganApp
-Android application for vegans and vegetarians
+Android application for vegans and vegetarians (last working commit 0.15)